Maths Mastery at South Milford

 Multiplication and Division: https://assets.whiterosemaths.com/new-schemes/Multiplication%20and%20Division%20calculation%20policy%20July%202022.pdf

-We take our time to master the key concept
+We take our time to master the key concepts

 Our schemes start with the most important maths ideas and knowledge and then build securely on them.
 For example, what is the point of studying fractions before we truly understand multiplication and division.
 We take our time to allow each child to achieve depth and breadth of understanding.